DLDBox/iTuneSongs/README.md

 ## A coding challenge

-This is a simple application used to demonstrate downloading a list XML file containing a list of of popular songs on iTunes parsing the XML into items of iTune elements and displaying the covert art for each item along with Song title and artist in a tableview.
+This is a simple application used to demonstrate downloading a XML file containing a list of of popular songs on iTunes.
+Parsing the XML into items of iTune elements and displaying the covert art for each item along with Song title and artist in a tableview.

 For this challenge I followed the Object Oriented coding concepts.
-I used Data encapsulation and aggregation.
-I used TDD but I did not completely construct the test to proved automated feedback but mostly to help debug the code as I was creating it.
+I used data encapsulation and aggregation.
+I used TDD but I did not completely construct the test to proved automated tests but mostly to help debug the code as I was creating it.
 The XMLParsing is where I spent most of my time.
-I flushed it out perhaps a bit more then I should have and I could have added the ability to convert the XML paths into JSON and then use decoder to make the data loading a bit more straightforward.
+I flushed it out perhaps a bit more then I should have and I could have added the ability to convert the XML endpoints into JSON and then use Decoder to make the data loading a bit more straightforward.
 However, I think that would have taken a bit more time.
 ## Server Access
-And EndPoint structure contains the server url strings.
-Along with XML parsing paths.
+And EndPoint structure contains the server url strings, along with XML parsing paths.
 The object `iTunesServer` is designed to access the url at EndPoint.topSongs.
 It download the XML and delivers it in a closure.

 `func topSongXML( _ completion: @escaping ClosureWithString, failure: @escaping ClosureWithError )`